-For instance, a consistent 2% fall in Brent Crude price triggered a trade idea to sell Brent in anticipation of lower prices in the next few minutes or hours (see Fig. 3).
+For instance, a consistent 2% fall in Brent Crude price triggered a trade idea to sell Brent in anticipation of lower prices in the next few minutes or hours (see Fig. 3, click to enlarge the image).
 Trade Ideas are typically only active for a few minutes as that is the average window of opportunity for trading.

-In the case of the oil tanker incident (see Fig. 1), the 5 consecutive green candles from 2:10am to 2:30am would have triggered a Trade Idea to buy Brent and sell at a higher price in anticipation of higher prices in the future.
+In the case of the oil tanker incident (see Fig. 1, click to enlarge the image), the 5 consecutive green candles from 2:10am to 2:30am would have triggered a Trade Idea to buy Brent and sell at a higher price in anticipation of higher prices in the future.
 Hence, Trade Ideas are incredibly useful in informing traders of opportunities that news sites have yet to detect.